This article is part of a larger series on How to Do Payroll.

 Hawaii HR Laws That Affect Payroll

 HR is an important part of the payroll process, and many states have specific regulations regarding employees that need special attention.
-Hawaii, however, does not have many HR laws that don’t align with federal labor laws.
+Hawaii state laws, however, mostly align with federal labor laws.

 Hawaii New Hire Reporting